 There are two user-definable modes if the current available picture modes are not suitable for your need.
-You can use one of the picture modes (except the User 1/User 2) as a starting point and customize the settings.
+You can use one of the picture modes (except the User 1/2) as a starting point and customize the settings.

-- 1. Press MENU/EXIT to open the On-Screen Display (OSD) menu.

-- 2. Go to the PICTURE > Picture Mode menu.

-- 3. Press ◄/▶ to select User 1 to User 2.

-- Press ▼ to highlight Reference Mode.
+- 1. Press MENU/EXIT to open the On-Screen Display (OSD) menu. - 2.
+In the PICTURE menu, highlight Picture Mode and press ◄/► to select User 1 or User 2. - Press ▼ to highlight Reference Mode.

-This function is only available when User 1 or User 2 mode is selected up in the Picture Mode sub-menu item.
+🕝 This function is only available when User 1, or User 2 mode is selected up in the Picture Mode sub-menu item.

-- 5. Press ◄/▶ to select a picture mode that is closest to your need. - Press ▼ to select a sub-menu item to be changed and adjust the value with ◄/▶.
-See "Fine-tuning the image quality in user modes" below for details. - When all settings have been done, highlight Save Settings and press MODE/ENTER to store the settings. - 8.
+- 4. Press ◄/▶ to select an picture mode that is closest to your need. - Press ∇ to select a menu item to be changed and adjust the value with $\triangleleft / \triangleright$.
+See "Fine-tuning the image quality in user modes" below for details. - 6.
+When all settings have been done, highlight Save Settings and press Mode/enter on the projector or ENTER on the remote control to store the settings. - 7.
 The confirmation message 'Setting Saved' displays.